Meet the 12-year-old graduating high school and college in the same week - KTVZ

 Now, one year later, Mike Wimmer, of Salisbury, is getting ready to graduate high school and college — in the same week.

-Wimmer completed four years of high school and a two-year associate’s degree all in one year.
+Wimmer completed four years of school in one year — two years of high school and a two-year associate’s degree.
 He will graduate from Rowan-Cabarrus Community College on May 21, and from Concord Academy High School on May 28, where he is valedictorian.

 But this wasn’t always Wimmer’s plan, he said.

-Note: Correction: A previous version of this article misstated how many years of high school Wimmer completed in a year.
-It was two.